 Pupil Premium (PP) funding is money allocated by the government to provide additional support for children from low-income families, children in care, or those who have parents in military service.
 This is done because, nationally, there is evidence that pupils who fall into these categories achieve less well compared to other students.
 The additional support is intended by the government to enable schools to close this achievement gap.

 Money is received based on the number of children in each category, together with the level at which payments are set by the government on an annual basis.
-Currently, for each eligible child, a school receives £1320 and a premium of £1900 for each child ‘Adopted from Care’ as of April 2016.
+Currently, for each eligible child, a school receives £1345 and a premium of £2300 for each child ‘Adopted from Care’ as of April 2016, and an element for any ‘Looked After Children’.

 Acle St Edmund Primary School takes its responsibilities for ensuring the progress of all pupils very seriously.
 We adopt an evidence based approach and apply that to the context of our school and the needs of our pupils to help ensure that all pupils make the best progress possible.

 ‘Ever 6 funding’ includes any pupils who have been entitled to free school meals at some point over the last six years, even if they are no longer entitled.
-Using the Ever 6 formula, Acle Primary has received approximately £37,315 based on an estimated 29 pupils.
+Using the Ever 6 formula, Acle Primary has received £93,428, based on 57 pupils, for the financial year 2019/20.

-Please open the documents below to view our report of the use of this funding received for the financial year (in respect of the academic year) 2015-16, and our plan for spending our allocation for the financial year (in respect of the academic year) 2016-17.
+Please open the documents below to view our report of the use of this funding received for the previous financial year (in respect of the academic year) 2019-20,our plan for spending our allocation for the current financial year (in respect of the academic year) 2020 – 2021 will be published in the Autumn term 2020.